 1 teaspoon sugar

 a little flour

-Lightly beat the egg together with salt and sugar.
-Stir in flour until you have a thick mixture.
-Make small bowls with a teaspoon, which are dipped in water and let them draw in the force until they float up.
+Lightly beat the egg together with salt and sugar and stir in the wheat flour until you have a thick mixture.
+Make small balls with a teaspoon, which are dipped in water and let the balls soak in the juice until they float.

 You will find several varied and traditional dishes HERE.

 If you want to subscribe to news from the blog, you can sign up by sending us your e-mail address here.
 The newsletter is completely free.

 You can also follow the blog on Facebook .

 3 comments on " Fresh soup with sour and sweet sauce and balls "

 On Saturday, March 7, I went down to Oslo to buy food.